-How to install recess fit shutters
+How to install recess fit Shutters

 Before you begin to install your new shutters, we recommend clearing a large space on the floor near to where you’ll be working.
 It’s also a good idea to have another person there to help you, should any heavy lifting be required.

-- If the opening requires a T-post, identify the top of the post and position loosely within the frame.
+- (i) If the opening requires a T-post, identify the top of the post and position loosely within the frame.

-Installing recess fit shutters
+Installing recess fit Shutters

 - Place the left-hand panel into the opening, lining up the hinge sections in the left L-frame, and then insert the hinge pins.
 Repeat for all other panels, working from left to right across the opening.

 - Assess the panels for squareness to the frame and to each other.
 If gaps are not even or the panels do not line up to each other at the top and bottom, some further adjustments will need to be made.

 - The frame can be adjusted in four directions to square the panels to each other and to the frame.
 Adjust the four screws as required to make up – down and left – right adjustments.